 RSVP volunteers are covered by RSVP's supplemental volunteer insurance not only while engaged in their volunteer activity, but on the way to and from the activity as well.
 This coverage includes excess accident medical coverage, accidental death and dismemberment coverage, excess volunteer liability insurance, and excess automobile liability insurance, all at no cost to the volunteer.

-RSVP volunteers are provided access to ongoing educational programs presented by RSVP of the Texas Gulf Coast and hosted by their volunteer stations.
+RSVP volunteers are provided access to ongoing educational programs presented by RSVP of Southeast Texas and hosted by their volunteer stations.
 Topics include subjects like Avoiding Compassion Fatigue, Time Management for Volunteers, Improving Communication by Improving Listening Skills, and more.